ReneOlsthoorn/Ground/README.md

 <p align="center">
 <img src="https://github.com/ReneOlsthoorn/Ground/blob/master/Resources/Ground_Mode7.png?raw=true" width="500" />
 </p>

+### Variables
+Outside arrays or class structs, you should use 64-bit datatypes like int of float.
+Only in context of arrays and classes are the datatypes respected.

 ### Details on the memory model in Ground.
 The stack is 512k and is defined at the top of the generated assembly file.